 Alli is the first and only over-the-counter (OTC) weight loss product approved by the Food and Drug Administration (FDA).
 Beginning on June 15, 2007, Alli was released for sale in the U.S. as a non-prescription diet pill.

-Alli works of the same principle as Xenical.
+Alli works of the same principle as Xenical, though at half the dose.
 It obstructs the dietary fat from being absorbed which is present in the food intake.
 This undigested fat is then removed from the body through bowel movements.
 It facilitates in reducing the absorption of fat by 30%.
-This whole process in turn causes weight loss.
+This whole process in turn causes weight loss, provided that the calories from the blocked fat are not replaced in some other form that is not blocked by the pill, such as in the form of carbohydrates or proteins.

 Alli Product Information